 Beth Katleman’s White Rabbit, is an opium-infused, “Alice in Wonderland”-inspired mirror perfect for the surreal times in which we are living.
 Cast in ethereal white porcelain, White Rabbit mines themes of excess, lost innocence, and a world turned upside down.
 Inspired by a Chinese Chippendale mirror from the collection of London’s Victoria and Albert Museum and flea-market trinkets from Katleman’s own collection, the work adds a contemporary narrative to the Lewis Carroll classic.
 A bucolic tea is interrupted by the Mad Hatter (Larry from the Three Stooges); while a caterpillar enjoys his hookah, a tiny duchess peers out from her secret garden and an oversized girl dumps out a cascade of pills from a prescription bottle.
 Meanwhile, an ominous white rabbit surveys the proceedings from above.
 With Rococo flourishes, White Rabbit spins a contemporary parable that is both playful and unsettling.

-Katleman’s sculptures and installations have been described by Ken Johnson in the New York Times as “doll-sized rococo theaters of murder and domestic mayhem.”
-White Rabbit comes out of her unique repertoire of handmade, historically inspired porcelain works, such as Folly, her debut piece from 2010.
+Katleman’s sculptures and installations have been described by Ken Johnson in the New York Times as “doll-sized Rococo theaters of murder and domestic mayhem.”
+White Rabbit adds to Katleman’s unique repertoire of handmade, historically inspired porcelain creations that began with her debut work, Folly, in 2010.

 360 View is not available for this item.